Student Charter

 Where can I find the education timetable and exam timetable for my study programme?

 The study programme's education timetable is determined by the dean of your faculty.
-This is set out in your study programme’s Education and Examination Regulations .
+This is set out in the Education and Examination Regulations of your study programme.
 The education timetable for your study programme can also be found in the study guide.

-How do I register for courses and exams in my study programme?
+How do I register for teaching courses and exams in my study programme?

 You can read how to register as a student for courses and study programme exams in your programme’s Education and Examination Regulations or in the study guide.

-What are the conditions for being allowed to participate in a course exam?
+What are the conditions for being allowed to participate in an exam for an educational unit?

-Study programmes may stipulate conditions for being able to sit exams for courses.
+A study programme may stipulate conditions for being permitted to sit an exam for an educational unit.
 Those conditions are set out in your study programme’s Education and Examination Regulations.

 What are the scheduled lecture times at Radboud University?